FogMeta/dep/README.md

 DEP provides the following key features:

-1. **Dockerfile Image Building Support:** DEP allows users to build application images using Dockerfiles, making it easy to deploy and manage applications.
+1. **Building Image From Dockerfile:** DEP allows users to build application images using Dockerfiles, making it easy to deploy and manage applications.

-2. **Deployment to AKASH Network:** DEP supports deploying your applications to the [AKASH Network](https://akash.network), a distributed cloud computing platform that provides a reliable hosting environment for your applications.
+2. **Deploy to AKASH Network:** DEP supports deploying your applications to the [AKASH Network](https://akash.network), a distributed cloud computing platform that provides a reliable hosting environment for your applications.

-3. **Deployment to Lagrange Platform:** DEP integrates with the [Lagrange Platform](https://lagrangedao.org), enabling you to deploy your applications to this powerful blockchain platform.
+3. **Deploy to Lagrange Platform:** DEP integrates with the [Lagrange Platform](https://lagrangedao.org), enabling you to deploy your applications to this powerful blockchain platform.

 4. **One-Click Deployment to AKASH Network:** DEP offers one-click deployment, allowing you to quickly deploy applications, including Dockerfiles and images, from Lagrange Platform to the [AKASH Network](https://akash.network), simplifying the cross-platform deployment process.

 5. **Retrieve Access URLs:** DEP provides the functionality to retrieve access URLs for your deployed applications.

-## Usage Instructions

 ### Prerequisites